RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/reactive-microservices/04-create-get-carts-endpoint.md

 **2. Creating a GET /services/carts endpoint that returns all carts**

 Now let's create a bit more complex implementation that returns many `ShoppingCarts` as a JSON array.

+Open the file `src/main/java/com/redhat/coolstore/utils/Transformers.java`{{open}} and add this code at the `//TODO: Add handler for getting a list of shoppingCarts` marker:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/CartServiceVerticle.java" data-target="insert" data-marker="//TODO: Add handler for getting a list of shoppingCarts">
 private void getCarts(RoutingContext rc) {